sofips/gen_alg_xxz/README.md

 Since reflection symmetry is a neccessary condition to obtain perfect transmission, only half of the coupling values are calculated.
 For example, if the chain has 21 elements, there will be 20 coupling constants $J_i$ and the algorithm will maximize for 10 variables.

-This program is designed to optimize chains with an **even number of couplings** to simplify the reflection of values.

 To find a detailed explanation of the physical problem, check [1] or [2].

 ## Implementation